osamaashraf6/hello-rails-back-end/README.md

 # 📖 [Rails React App] <a name="about-project"></a>

-> In this project, building an appliction with Rails and React in one app.🪄🎈
+> In this project, building an appliction with Rails and React in two app to for the messages greetings.🪄🎈

 ## 🛠 Built With <a name="built-with"></a>